TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/module.rst

 retrieved later with only a reference to the module definition.

-These functions will not work on modules created using multi-phase initialization, since multiple such modules can be created from a single definition.
+These functions will not work on modules created using multi-phase initialization, since multiple such modules can be created kutoka a single definition.

 .. c:function:: PyObject* PyState_FindModule(PyModuleDef *def)

-   Returns the module object that was created from *def* for the current interpreter.
+   Returns the module object that was created kutoka *def* for the current interpreter.
    This method requires that the module object has been attached to the interpreter state with :c:func:`PyState_AddModule` beforehand.
 In case the corresponding module object is not found or has not been attached to the interpreter state yet, it returns *NULL*.